kanisterio/kanister/SECURITY.md

 You can report a new vulnerability using
 [Report a vulnerability](https://github.com/kanisterio/kanister/security/advisories/new) tool.

+Alternatively you can report it via kanisterio google group "Contact owners and managers" button: https://groups.google.com/g/kanisterio/about

 The maintainers will help diagnose the severity of the issue and determine how to address the issue.
 Issues deemed to be non-critical will be filed as GitHub issues.
 Critical issues will receive immediate attention and be fixed as quickly